By Steven Wittenberg

 In 2011, the SEC Division of Corporation Finance issued guidelines for cyber incidents.
 The SEC stated, “[A] number of disclosure requirements may impose an obligation on registrants to disclose such [cyber] risks and incidents,” although there are no explicit requirements referring to data breaches.

 While major data breaches may be material to reasonable investors of public companies, there is no duty to promptly disclose the occurrence of cyber incidents unless there have been selective disclosures, previous misstatements or circumstances making the omission of the hack misleading.
-The federal … Read the rest
+The federal securities laws … Read the rest

 By: Joe Zender